Please help make a difference!! Donation OptionsArrow up

 Five Star Veterans Center is a nonprofit corporation that opened in 2012.
 Our goal is to get homeless veterans mentally and physically healthy so they can return to work, reunite with their families and successfully regain control of their lives.
 Toward this end, we offer safe and secure housing, food and other support.

-Mission Statement: The Five S.T.A.R.
-Veterans Center puts military veterans who are experiencing homelessness back to work by providing safe and secure housing with wraparound services, and counseling that promotes mental and physical wellness.
+Mission Statement: The mission of the Five S.T.A.R.
+Veterans Center is to assist veterans who are coping with the insidious effects of PTSD and/or TBI RESTORE their health, RECONNECT with friends and family, and REJOIN the work force with a job by providing safe and secure supportive housing with wraparound services and holistic counseling that promotes mental and physical wellness.

 Eligibility: Five Star serves homeless U.S. Military Veterans with honorable and general under honorable discharges.
 All veteran men and women are welcome, regardless of race, religion, ethnicity and sexual orientation; most are between the ages of 22 and 55.
 Five Star is not equipped to provide assisted living care.